EveryoneDestroysTheWorld/design/standards/inventory/archetypes/README.md

 # Archetype
 Each player has an archetype that gives them special powers or weapons to use during the match.

-Players can only use one archetype per match.

 > [!IMPORTANT]
 > Cap **active** archetype actions to four at most.
 For example, Batter-Up Demon has at most three active actions, even though there are four total actions.